-The Coalition for Disaster Resilient Infrastructure (CDRI) wishes to extend its gratitude to the Group of Twenty (G20) Brazil Presidency, G20 Member Countries, invited countries and invited organizations for their response to the call for good practices and their valuable contribution to this compendium.
-CDRI thanks the Disaster Risk Reduction (DRR) Working Group under the Brazil Presidency for proactively soliciting the case studies presented here.
+The Coalition for Disaster Resilient Infrastructure (CDRI) wishes to extend gratitude to the Group of Twenty (G20) Brazil Presidency, G20 Member Countries, invited countries and invited organizations, for their response to the call for good practices and their valuable contribution to the compendium.
+CDRI thanks the Disaster Risk Reduction (DRR) Working Group under the Brazil presidency for pro-actively soliciting the case studies.

-The cases presented in this compendium demonstrate ongoing and proactive efforts to accelerate actions to implement the Sendai Framework for Disaster Risk Reduction.
-These case studies highlight the significance of prioritizing disaster resilience across various physical and social infrastructure systems, to reduce disaster-related losses and vulnerability.
+The cases presented within the compendium demonstrate ongoing and proactive efforts to accelerate actions to implement the Sendai Framework.
+The case studies highlight the significance of prioritizing disaster resilience across various physical and social infrastructures systems, to reduce disaster related losses and vulnerability.

 For CDRI, this document emerges as a collaborative tool to advocate for and drive a fundamental transformation in the global discourse on disaster resilient infrastructure.
-With the support of our 47 coalition members - of which 13 are also G20 members - we intend to move from a reactive to a proactive people-centred approach to managing and reducing disaster risk through resilient infrastructure.
+With the support of our 47 coalition members - of which 13 are also G20 members - we intend move from a reactive to a proactive people-centered approach to managing and reducing disaster risk through resilient infrastructure.

-In line with the shared mandate of G20 and CDRI, we hope that the good practices compiled in this compendium will be especially useful for infrastructure stakeholders within Least Developed Countries (LDCs), Landlocked Developing Countries (LLDCs), and Small Island Developing States (SIDS).
+In line with the G20 and CDRI's shared mandate, we hope that these good practices compiled in this compendium will be especially useful for infrastructure stakeholders within least developed countries (LDCs), landlocked developing countries (LLDCs), and small island developing States (SIDS).

-We thank our experts and peer reviewers: Amir Bazaz (IIHS), Andrea de Bono (UNEP), Arun Sahdeo (USAID), Ede Jorge Ijjasz-Vasquez (Coordinating Lead Author, CDRI's 2nd Biennial Report), Prabir Kumar Das (Studio 1860), Ravi Sinha (Indian Institute of Technology, Bombay), and Rowan Palmer (UNEP), without whose unconditional support this compendium would not have been possible.
+We thank our experts and peer reviewers: Amir Bazaz (IIHS), Andrea de Bono (UNEP), Arun Sahdeo (USAID), Ede Jorge Ijjasz-Vasquez (Coordinating Lead Author, CDRI's 2nd Biennial Report), Prabir Kumar Das (Studio 1860), Ravi Sinha (Indian Institute of Technology Bombay), Rowan Palmer (UNEP), without whose unconditional support this compendium would not have been possible.

-We thank the Director General of CDRI, Mr Amit Prothi, under whose guidance this compendium was conceptualized and published.
+We thank the Director General - CDRI, Mr Amit Prothi under whose guidance this compendium was conceptualised and published.

-CDRI Research and Technical Team
+CDRI Team